 Each Subscriber must receive its own Location Account Number(s).
 The details corresponding to such Location Account Number should be that of the Subscriber.

-The Contracting Party must report the Redistribution of Real-Time Data to Subscribers approved as a Natural User under separate (non-billable) Information Product codes.
+The Contracting Party must report the Redistribution of Information to Subscribers approved as a Natural User under separate (non-billable) Information Product codes.
 For the avoidance of doubt, the Contracting Party shall maintain different Information Product codes for the reporting of its Subscriber’s direct reporting of Information Supplier-Controlled versus Recipient-Controlled Information.
 It is advised to use the Information Product codes specified by Euronext.

 Reporting the Provision of Managed Non-Display Services